sergiopvilar/rathena-market-api/README.md

 Retrieve all Buying Stores in the server

 #### [GET] /buying/:item_id
-Retrieve all Buying Stores who were selling the respective item.
+Retrieve all Buying Stores who were buying the respective item.
 Returns also the desired item amount and price.

 #### [GET] /merchant/:character
 Retrieve the current store for the character, vending or buying store.